danielyxie/bitburner/FAQ.md

 ---

+## Game is stuck after running scripts!

+You may have created an infinite loop with no sleep.
+You'll have to restart the game by killing all scripts.
+* On Browser: Stick `?noScript` at the end of the URL
+* On Steam:
+  * In the menu, "Reloads" -> "Reload & Kill All Scripts".
+  * If this does not work, when launching the game, use the kill all script options.

+---

 ## Steam: Where is the save game located?

 To maintain compatibility with the web browser version, the save game is not stored as a file on your filesystem.
 It lives inside the localStorage of the WebKit instance.
 You may export the save (and should backup it!) in the option menu.